syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.expandAll(); // All the TreeView nodes will be expanded.
+treeObj.expandAll(); // All the TreeView nodes is expanded.
 </script>{% endhighlight %}